use-lens/use-lens/README.md

 ### "Emergency Eject"
 If something happens with some package and you need to have more control over Lens API Documents, do:
 - Remove `@use-lens/*` package
-- run CLI install with the same package you had
+- Run `npx @use-lens/cli generage %PACKAGE%` with the same package you had
-- use that package instead
+- Use generated code instead of the package
+- Fix errors in Schema, Queries, Mutations manually as a tmp solution.

 To make this smooth, you could try to update **tsconfig.json** with "paths":